Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2019-08-20-InvFinalizer.md

 The reported numbers are how many statistics of the battery failed.

 For reference I've include 32-bit finalizer of MurmurHash3, xxHash and a pair by [Chris Wellons](https://github.com/skeeto/hash-prospector).
-All except *triple32* are two xorshift-multiplies followed by an xorshift and *triple32* add an additional xorshift-multiply.
+All except *triple32* are two xorshift-multiplies followed by an xorshift and *triple32* adds an additional xorshift-multiply.

 Clicking on the headers sorts the data.